-"The just shall live by faith."
+There are earnest Christians who do not understand this; or, if they admit it in theory, they fail to realize its application in practice.
+They are very zealous for a free gospel, with our first acceptance of Christ, and justification by faith alone.
+But after this they think everything depends on our diligence and faithfulness.
+While they firmly grasp the truth, "The sinner shall be justified by faith," they have hardly found a place in their scheme for the larger truth, "The just shall live by faith."
 They have never understood what a perfect Saviour Jesus is, and how He will each day do for the sinner just as much as He did the first day when he came to Him.
-Thev know not that the life of grace is always and only a life of faith, and that in the relationship to Jesus the only daily and unceasing duty of the disciple is to believe, because believing is the one channel through which Divine grace and strength flow out into the heart of man.
-The old nature of the believer remains evil and sinful to the last; it is only as he daily comes. all empty and helpless, to his Saviour to receive of His life and strength, that he can bring forth the fruits of righteousness to the glory of God.
-Therefore it is: "As ye have received Christ Jesus the Lord, so walk ve in Him: rooted in Him, and stablished in the faith, abounding therein."
-As you came to Jesus, so abide in Him. by faith.
+They know not that the life of grace is always and only a life of faith, and that in the relationship to Jesus the one daily and unceasing duty of the disciple is to believe, because believing is the one channel through which divine grace and strength flow out into the heart of man.
+The old nature of the believer remains evil and sinful to the last; it is only as he daily comes, all empty and helpless, to his Saviour to receive of His life and strength, that he can bring forth the fruits of righteousness to the glory of God.
+Therefore it is: "As ye have received Christ Jesus the Lord, so walk ye in Him: rooted in Him, and stablished in the faith, abounding therein."
+As you came to Jesus, so abide in Him, by faith.

 And if you would know how faith is to be exercised in thus abiding in Jesus, to be rooted more deeply and firmly in Him, you have only to look back to the time when first you received Him.
 You remember well what obstacles at that time there appeared to be in the way of your believing.
-There was first your vileness and guilt; it appeared impossible that the promise of pardon and love could be for such a sinner.
-Then there was the sense of weakness and death; you felt not the power for the surrender and the trust to which you were called.
-And then there was the future; you dared not undertake to be a disciple of Jesus while you felt so sure that you could not remain standing, but would speedily again be unfaithful and fall.
+There was first your vileness and guilt: it appeared impossible that the promise of pardon and love could be for such a sinner.
+Then there was the sense of weakness and death: you felt not the power for the surrender and the trust to which you were called.
+And then there was the future: you dared not undertake to be a disciple of Jesus while you felt so sure that you could not remain standing, but would speedily again be unfaithful and fall.
 These difficulties were like mountains in your way.
 And how were they removed?
 Simply by the word of God.
 That word, as it were, compelled you to believe that, notwithstanding guilt in the past, and weakness in the present, and unfaithfulness in the future, the promise was sure that Jesus would accept and save you.
-On that word you ventured to come, and were not deceived : you found that Jesus did indeed accept and save.
+On that word you ventured to come, and were not deceived: you found that Jesus did indeed accept and save.